-- Where the water main lies in a public right-of-way, the domestic water service connection shall extend from the water main to a point in the lawn extension between the curb and sidewalk abutting the street, normally 7 feet from the front property line, which shall be the location of the curb stop. - m) Where the water main lies in an easement, the domestic water service connection shall extend approximately 5 feet from the main, unless otherwise determined by the City.
-The service valve or curb stop must lie within the easement. - n) Booster Pumps on Domestic Water Services - (1) In the case of tall buildings where marginal pressure requires the use of a booster pump on a domestic service, the pump shall be of the variable speed-constant pressure type except as noted below. - (2) Fixed speed pumps of not greater than one horsepower are allowed if the PSAA determines the water main development will support such an installation without undue interference with other customers. - (3) Fixed speed pumps must be equipped with receiver tanks which ensure cycling of not more than 10-15 times per hour.
-Such tanks shall be equipped with a sight glass to insure against waterlogging and also with a means of adding compressed air. - (4) All boosted water systems shall include pressure gauges and a low-pressure cut-off switch which will discontinue operation of the boosted system if the pressure of the City water main is lowered 10 psi from its normal static pressure, or to a pressure of 35 psi, whichever pressure is greater. - (5) A person proposing to use a booster pump shall, prior to installation, submit pump, piping, and installation data to the PSAA for approval. - (6) Failure to receive approval of a boosted water system prior to use shall constitute grounds for discontinuance of water service by the City. - (7) Pressure loss resulting from deterioration of an existing service connection shall not be considered justification for installation of a domestic service booster pump.
+- I) Where the water main lies in a public right-of-way, the domestic water service connection shall extend from the water main to a point in the lawn extension between the curb and sidewalk abutting the street, normally 7 feet from the front property line, which shall be the location of the curb stop. - m) Where the water main lies in an easement, the domestic water service connection shall extend approximately 5 feet from the main, unless otherwise determined by the City.
+The service valve or curb stop must lie within the easement outside of a paved area.
+Where copper service valves fall within a paved area SD-GU-6 shall be followed. - n) Booster Pumps on Domestic Water Services - In the case of tall buildings where marginal pressure requires the use of a booster pump on a domestic service, the pump shall be of the variable speed-constant pressure type except as noted below. - (2) Fixed speed pumps of not greater than one horsepower are allowed if the PSAA determines the water main development will support such an installation without undue interference with other customers. - (3) Fixed speed pumps must be equipped with receiver tanks which ensure cycling of not more than 10-15 times per hour.
+Such tanks shall be equipped with a sight glass to insure against waterlogging and also with a means of adding compressed air. - (4) All boosted water systems shall include pressure gauges and a lowpressure cut-off switch which will discontinue operation of the boosted system if the pressure of the City water main is lowered 10 psi from its normal static pressure, or to a pressure of 35 psi, whichever pressure is greater. - (5) A person proposing to use a booster pump shall, prior to installation, submit pump, piping, and installation data to the PSAA for approval. - (6) Failure to receive approval of a boosted water system prior to use shall constitute grounds for discontinuance of water service by the City. - (7) Pressure loss resulting from deterioration of an existing service connection shall not be considered justification for installation of a domestic service booster pump.